Growing Tomatoes from Tomato Slices

 Growing Tomatoes from Tomato Slices 2

 After placing them on a growing medium, cover the slices with a thin layer of soil.
-Do not cover them excessively as it will hinder the air circulation.
+Do not cover them excessively, as this will hinder air circulation.

 4. Water Evenly